 By systematically reviewing and analyzing coding accuracy, these audits ensure that your practice is not only compliant with regulatory standards but also maximizing revenue potential.

-The impact of regular coding audits on your practice cannot be overstated—they help prevent costly mistakes, streamline operations, and ultimately protect the financial health of your organization.
+Regular coding audits have a significant impact on your practice—they help prevent costly mistakes, streamline operations, and protect the financial health of your organization.

 What is a Medical Coding audit?